ansys/pydpf-core/docs/source/user_guide/custom_operators.rst

 ================

 In Ansys 2022 R2 and later, you can create custom operators in CPython.
-Creating custom operators consists of wrapping Python routines in a DPF-compliant way so that you can them in the same way as you access the native operators in the :class:`ansys.dpf.core.dpf_operator.Operator` class in PyDPF-Core or in any supported client API.
+Creating custom operators consists of wrapping Python routines in a DPF-compliant way so that you can access them in the same way as you access the native operators in the :class:`ansys.dpf.core.dpf_operator.Operator` class in PyDPF-Core or in any supported client API.